-Choose from a variety of activities including: den building, willow weaving, fire lighting, exploring nature, learning how to whittle and cook simple items over a campfire.
+Choose from a variety of activities including: den building, willow weaving, fire lighting, exploring nature, learning how to whittle and cook simple items over a campfire. forest school

 We will be offering sessions on Saturday mornings, during school holidays and half terms for children to spend time exploring the woods.
-They can choose to do a range of activities including: den building, learning how to whittle, identify flora and fauna, learning how to light a fire or cook over a camp fire
+They can choose to do a range of activities including: den building, learning how to whittle, identify flora and fauna, learning how to light a fire or cook over a camp fire forest school

 If you are educating your child at home or you have children under the age of 5, then why not include a session in nature's classroom.
 We will be offering separate parent and toddler and home education sessions on a weekly basis.
-We can explore any aspect of the curriculum within the woodlands or simply give your child the freedom to learn through play.
+We can explore any aspect of the curriculum within the woodlands or simply give your child the freedom to learn through play. forest school

 Why not spend a special day in the woods - a birthday, festival, passing an important exam or just because you want to get together and celebrate!